dektrium/yii2-user/README.md

 ## What is Dektrium?

-The goal of Dektrium project is to provide useful modules to your Yii2 application to make development easier.
+The goal of Dektrium project is to provide useful extensions to your Yii2 application to make development easier.